 Olive took it from the man and turned it over in his hand.
 Lavi skirted close to him and rubbed her fingers across its cheek.
 Her eyes brightened, and she brought up her other hand to squish its other cheek.
 “Wow,” she whispered, “it’s so ugly that it’s cute.”

 “You all know each other?”
-Trystan’s question cut through the conversation abruptly, and all heads turned toward him.
+Trystan’s question cut through the conversation abruptly, causing all heads to turn toward him.
 When he realized the attention, he straightened and cleared his throat.
 “Uh, I apologize, sirs, for interrupting your conversation.
 I was merely curious.”

 Gabrielle regarded him before asking, “Trystan Carter, right?
 I remember seeing you at the Conductor Exam.
+Moraeni told me you were good.
 I see you’re doing well for yourself.
 Climbed the ladder pretty quickly, too.
 King Augustus mentioned thinking of giving you a promotion to head royal guard.”

 Olive started at this and glanced at Trystan.
 Their eyes met.
 He looked just as startled.